masak/strangelyconsistent-blog-posts/july-2-2012-implementing-hanoi.markdown

 focusing on verbs and their results *enhances* the ability to think in terms of these situations.
 Also note how small and self-contained each commit is, even the fixes.

+I'm really proud how the client turned out.
+Have a look at [the 'final' client](https://github.com/masak/crypt/blob/9f9b0becffa6fbca5c511fa6e78e7226a09b4331/bin/crypt#L231).
+I especially call your attention to the fact that we don't just list the available commands, we *ask the Hanoi game for them*.
+(Yay introspection!)
+Also, the `print_board` subroutine turned out really nice, for something that does formatted output.
+There's a little "cheating" that makes the command parser treat things like 'large disk' as one argument even though it's two words.

 ## So